-Each faculty member is expected to become familiar with the details of the Honor Code of Centenary College (see the Student Handbook).
+Each faculty member is expected to become familiar with the details of the Honor Code of Centenary College.
 The Honor Court, or the faculty adviser to the Honor Court, will provide new faculty members with details as to the specific operations of the Code.

 Faculty members are expected to inform their classes at the beginning of every semester of the implications of the Code for each particular class.
 Principles of documentation and plagiarism and regulations relating to who may proofread papers and how texts may be used in open-book tests may vary from course to course.
 Faculty members should specify what these variables are.

 If faculty members detect what is believed to be a violation of the Honor Code, they are expected to inform a member of the Court or its faculty adviser of the possible infraction.
 All evidence of significance should be retained for the case and turned over to the Court upon request.
 In cases reported by students, the Court may require faculty members to provide certain materials to be used in evidence.
 The faculty members will then abide by the decision of the Court.
 (Faculty Handbook, Section 16)